leninkhaidem/mkdocs-python-ref-generator/docs/usage.md

 - `name`: The name of the python module.
 It should exist in the python path.
 Works if loaded through mkdocstrings python path option mentioned [here](https://mkdocstrings.github.io/python/usage/#paths)
 - `exclude_dirs`: Path substring or folder name.
 The plugin skips generation of the content from these folders if any.
 - `exclude_files`: Path substring or file names to be excluded
 - `option`: This is the mkdocstring[python] configuration option documented [here](https://mkdocstrings.github.io/python/usage/#configuration).
-The plugin uses some default optinos as shown [here](#sample-generated-reference-file).
+The plugin uses some default options as shown [here](#sample-generated-reference-file).
 This options are applied locally to all the generated files.
+`option` field is boolean or dictionary. default value is set to true which adds the default options.
+If set to false, options will not be added.

 !!!
-Warning
+Note
     Local options overrides global mkdocstring python options if specified.
-It's advised to use the python options under this plugin

 ## Command line utility